soulaway/hand-range-trainer/ng2spring-boot-seed/README.md

 # ng2spring-boot-seed

-Stack: *Maven, NodeJs, Angular2, TypeScript, Spring-boot*
+Stack: *NodeJs, Angular2, TypeScript, Spring-boot*

+Integration: *Maven, Docker, AWS ec2*

 For being able to build and run application you have to install nodejs ^v7.0.0, Apache Maven ^3, Java 8

-please usen N module from npm to update youre Node to relevant version <https://www.npmjs.com/package/n>
+please use *N module* from npm to update your Node to relevant version <https://www.npmjs.com/package/n>

-more constructive details to update/revert nodejs : <http://askubuntu.com/questions/426750/how-can-i-update-my-nodejs-to-the-latest-version>
+more constructive details to update/revert nodeJs : <http://askubuntu.com/questions/426750/how-can-i-update-my-nodejs-to-the-latest-version>

-make sure you do that bind for youre node daemon
+make sure you do that bind for your node daemon

 > sudo ln -sf /usr/local/n/versions/node/#VERSION#/bin/node /usr/bin/node